-We spent most of January in Nicaragua mostly working along side Way of the Cross staff and blogged about it below.
-The posts are in chronological order..
+We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 February 9th update - We were visiting with friends yesterday and Juanita related a story from Medfest that I neglected to include below.
 One of the days of Medfest a ninety-two or so year old woman arrived on the back of a motor cycle.
 In triage a nurse determined that she was probably having a heart attack and they got the woman over to be seen by the doctors right away.
 When checking expiry dates on eye drops before Medfest, Juanita had run across a bottle of nitro glycerine and Martha had set it aside.
 One of the medical team got the bottle from the pharmacy and with the nitro and needed rehydration the old woman seemed to stabilize.
 They called the local EMT's who arrived with plans to take the woman to the hospital.
 The woman said she was ninety-two, she was a Christian and if she lived that was fine and if she died that was fine and she had no intention of being taken to the hospital.
 She left for home.